kingman6666/kingman6666.github.io/assets/7DBSQL.md

-# DB action of SQL
+# DB action of SQL in server app

 ```
 // new Client() > connect() > db()